techgrounds/techgrounds-shamimkhaliq71/01_Azure/1_Azure Global Infrastructure.md

 1. Nearby geographies are important, because you want application and data to be hosted as geographically close to your customer base as possible.
 Far away geographies could cause unneccesary latency, delay and poor performance.

-2. Another resaon is Compliance with regulations:
+2. Another reason is Compliance with regulations:
 Regulated data like finance, health care and credit card data for example may not be allowed to leave the country.
 Legally, your organization is required to store such data in the same country were the operations are being carried out.

 - What is an Azure Region?